thekalinga/books-raw/repo/the-peoples-verdict/04-the-evidence.md

 Children could not attend schools situated in the L.I.G. area.

 It was during this period that Nirmala Niketan assigned young students to carry out a survey to assess the damage.
-MASHWARA COordinated this activity along with other agencies working in the area.
+MASHWARA Coordinated this activity along with other agencies working in the area.
 These activists entered this area around 15.12.92.
 They met several injured persons who were hiding in their homes.
 They also noted that